Nexavar ® (sorafenib) Tablets

 Onyx and Bayer develop and market Nexavar under collaboration and co-promotion agreements.
 According to these agreements, Onyx and Bayer each fund 50 percent of the development costs for Nexavar worldwide, excluding Japan, where Bayer funds all product development.
 Onyx and Bayer co-promote Nexavar in the U.S. and share equally in any profits or losses.
 Outside of the U.S., Bayer has exclusive marketing rights and Onyx and Bayer share profits 50/50 globally, excluding Japan, where Bayer paid Onyx a one-time payment of $160 million in 2011, as part of its expanded collaboration agreement.

 Important Safety Considerations

-- Nexavar in combination with carboplatin and paclitaxel is contraindicated in patients with squamous cell lung cancer
+- NEXAVAR in combination with carboplatin and paclitaxel is contraindicated in patients with squamous cell lung cancer

 - Hand-foot skin reaction and rash are common and management may include topical therapies for symptomatic relief.
-In cases of any severe or persistent adverse reactions, temporary treatment interruption, dose modification, or permanent discontinuation of Nexavar should be considered.
+In cases of any severe or persistent adverse reactions, temporary treatment interruption, dose modification, or permanent discontinuation of NEXAVAR should be considered.
 NEXAVAR should be discontinued if Stevens-Johnson syndrome or toxic epidermal necrolysis are suspected as these may be life-threatening

-- Most common adverse reactions reported for Nexavar-treated patients vs placebo-treated patients in unresectable HCC, respectively, were: diarrhea (55% vs 25%), fatigue (46% vs 45%), abdominal pain (31% vs 26%), weight loss (30% vs 10%), anorexia (29% vs 18%), nausea (24% vs 20%), and hand-foot skin reaction (21% vs 3%).
+- Most common adverse reactions reported for NEXAVAR-treated patients vs placebo-treated patients in unresectable HCC, respectively, were: diarrhea (55% vs 25%), fatigue (46% vs 45%), abdominal pain (31% vs 26%), weight loss (30% vs 10%), anorexia (29% vs 18%), nausea (24% vs 20%), and hand-foot skin reaction (21% vs 3%).
 Grade 3/4 adverse reactions were 45% vs 32%